SwetSagar/UPSC-CSE-Notes/UPSC/08.3 Modern-History/7. Indian-Response/Peasant-Movements-and-Tribal-Uprisings-in-the-18th-and-19th-Century/Peasant Movements and Tribal Uprisings in the 18th and 19th Century.md

 ---

 ## Types of Rebellions [^2]

 - popular resistance took three broad forms: civil rebellions, tribal uprisings and peasant movements

 ### Background

 - Colonial economic policies, New land revenue system, colonial administration, judicial system and ruin of handicraft had impoverished the peasant
 - One form that was taken to was to resort to petty crimes like robbery, dacoity etc

 ### Civil Rebellion

 - Led by deposed Rajas their descendents, landlords, zamindars, poligars etc
 - Peasants, artisans and demobilised soldiers were their support and man at arms
 - **Reasons were local grievances** introduced through rapid change in economy, administration and land revenue system
 - Landowners lost control of their land, peasants and artisans were indebted and forced into selling their property
 - This was exacerbated by the rapid corruption in admin., police, judiciary etc
 - religious preachers, priests, pandits and maulvis and men of arts and literature incited hatred against the foreign rulers

-#### Limitation of these rebellions
+#### Limitation of These Rebellions

 - were wholly local in their spread and isolated from each other
 - They were result of local grievances which were common to almost all the rebellions
 - **Leaders were backward looking** and traditional They did **not represent a societal alternative** and was old in ideological and cultural form

 #### Significance

 - Established a strong local tradition of resistance to the British Rule
 - Suppression of civil rebellions was the major reason why the Revolt did not spread to South India, Most of the East and West India

 ### Tribal Revolts

-#### Reasons for Tribal revolts
+#### Reasons for Tribal Revolts

 - Colonisation under the British
 - Recognised tribal chief as zamindar and introduced new system of revenue and taxation
 - Influx of Christian missionaries into the tribal areas
 - Influx of money lenders, traders, revenue farmers as middlemen.
 They ostracised the tribals, took their land and acted as henchmen of the British.
 - Change in their traditional way of life, agrarian order.
 - Ostracisation by officials, police

-#### Characteristics of these revolts
+#### Characteristics of These Revolts

 - Ethnic ties were the basic feature, tribals did not see themselves as a different class.
 - Solidarity b/w tribals was unwavering they did not attack each other
 - Non-tribal poor who worked in supporting role were not attacked.
 They were seen as allies.
 - Attacks were spontaneous and done only when there was no alternative
 - Religious leaders emerged as leader of the resistance in many areas.

 ## Various Different Movements and Uprisings [^3]

 ### Pabna Agrarian Crisis (1870s and 1880s)

 - Caused due to Zamindars to enhance rents beyond legal limits and prevent tenants from acquiring occupancy rights under Act X of 1859.
 The act defined rights and obligations of different categories of interest in land.
 - May 1873 the Pabna Agrarian League was found to resist demands of the zamindars
 - Rent strikes were organised, procession to frighten zamindars were taken out
 - Main form was that of legal resistance, there was very little violence
 - Disputes were settled under official pressure and the govt supported the Zamindars wherever violence took place.
 But was neutral in cases of legal battles and peaceful agitations
 - Gov passed the 1885 Bengal Tenancy Act protect tenants from zamindari oppression.

 #### Characterstics

 - Aims were limited to the redressal of the immediate grievances of the peasants and the enforcement of the existing legal rights
 - not aimed at the zamindari system nor was it anti-British
 - within the bounds of law and used the legal machinery
 - Hindu Muslim solidarity.
 - Intellectuals like Bankim Chandra Chatterjee and RC Chatterjee discussed the Bengal Tenancy Bill.
 - Indian Association led by Surendranath Banerjee, Anand Mohan Bose and Dwarkanath Ganguli campaigned for the ryots.

-### Sanyasi Revolt ( 1763-1800 ) aka Fakir Rebellion
+### Sanyasi Revolt ( 1763-1800 ) Aka Fakir Rebellion

 - originally by peasant but joined by a large number of dispossessed small zamindars , disbanded soldiers and rural poor
 - against harsh economic order aka Fakir Rebellion.
 - Majnum Shah MS , Chirag Ali CA, Musa Shah, Bhawani Pathak and Debi Chaudhurani were important leaders.
 - Bankim Chandra Chattopadhyay's novels Anandmath and Devi Chaudharani was written on this.

 ### Revolt in Midnapore and Dhalbhum (1766-74)

 - Against introduction of new land revenue system by the zamindars
 - **Dhalbhum** D, **Manbhum** M ,Raipur R, Panchet P, Jhatibuni , Karnagarh, and Bagri B.
 - led by Damodar Singh DS and Jagannath Dhal JD.
 - were dispossed of their Zamindari rights.

 ### Revolt of Moamarias (1769-99)

 - peasant were against the **Ahom** kings who requested the help of Engilsh.
 - Rangpur R (now in Bangladesh) and Jorhat J headquarters was at Bhatiapar B.

 ### Civil Uprisings in Gorakhpur, Basti and Bahraich (1781)

 - Major **Alexander Hannay** opressed the izardars/ revenue farmers of the region with excessive revenue demand
 - was dismissed and izara removed

 ### Revolt of Raja of Vizianagaram ( 1794 )

 - was demanded tribute of **3** lakh rupees as tribute and disband his troops.
 - Raja rose in revolt, he died in a battle at **Padmanabham**.

 ### Poligars' Revolt ( 1795-1805 )

 - major centres were **Thirunelveli**, **Ramanathapuram**, **Sivaganga**, Sivagiri , Madurai, and North Arcot .
 - Sovereignty of poligars were encroached and overTaxation were the reason.
 Kattabomman Nayakan, leader between 1795 and 1799.
 - 2nd phase started in 1801 after poligars imprisoned in the fort of Palamcotta were able to escape.
 1803 and 1805,
 - the poligars of North Arcot rose again when they were deprived of their right to collect the kaval fees was a hereditary village police.

 ### Resistance of Kerala Varma Pazhassi Raja (1797 1800-05)

 - Kerala Simham (Lion of Kerala) against Company levying exorbitant **rates of tax** on the peasants.
 - Diwan Velu Thampi's Revolt (**1808-1809**): after Company's harsh conditions imposed on the state of **Travancore** after subsidiary alliance arrangement.
 	- Assisted by Nair Troops.
 He addressed a gathering at Kundara calling for taking up of arms against British to oust them -> called Kundara proclamation.
 	- Maharaja of Travancore had not wholly supported the rebellion and defected to side of EIC.
 	- After Velu Thampi died the rebellion fizzled out.

 ### Civil Rebellion in Awadh (1799) by

 - **Wazir Ali Khan** WAK, the fourth Nawab of *Awadh* got *replaced by his uncle*, **Saadat Ali Khan II**.
 - Killed a British resident killed two other Europeans aka Massacre of Benares defeated by General **Erskine**.

 ### Uprisings in Ganjam and Gumsur (1800, 1835-37) :

 - **Strikara Bhanj**, a zamindar of Gumsur in Ganjam district, refused to pay revenues in 1797 joined by **Jlani Deo** of Vizianagar.
 - Zamindari of Gumsur was forfeited

 ### Uprisings in Palamau ( 1800-02 )

 - against **agrarian landlordism** and feudal system .
 - Bhukhan Singh BS, a Chero chief, was the leader.

 ### Paika Rebellion (1817)

 - Orissa Paikas were traditional land-owning milita who were employed by the British.
 - were deemed as a threat to the British regime.
 - were to be disbanded and their Jagirs were to be confiscated.
 - Bakshi Jagabandhu Bidyadhar , Mukunda Deva and Dinabandhu Santra were important leaders.
 - Raja of Khurda lost his primacy when the EIC ran over much of Odisha in 1803 leading to the rebellion.
 - A commission under Walter Ewer was set up to look into the issue which recommended hereditary rent free lands to be taken away from the Paikas.
 - Certain other reasons for discontent was the rise of price of salt, abolition of cowrie currency for payment of taxes, extortionist land revenue policy.
 - It ended with the surrender of Bakshi Jagandhu in 1825.

 ### Kuka Movement (1840-1872) Punjab

 - religious movement by **Bhagat Jawahar Mal** transformed into political one.
 - Ram Singh, a noted leader was deported to Rangoon.

 ### Rampa Rebellion 1920s

 - It was led by Alluri Sitaraman Raju against the British for the imposition of 1882 Madras Forest Act that restricted the free movt of tribal community in the forest.
 - This also affected their traditional podu shifting cultivation system.
 - It ended in 1924 when Sitaramn Raju was executed.

-## Various other smaller uprisings
+## Various other Smaller Uprisings

 - Revolt of Dhundia in Bednur (**1799-1800**) by **Dhundia Wagh** local leader in **Mysore** region.
 - Parlakimedi Outbreak ( 1813-34) in **Orissa** led by Narayan Deo and Gajapathi Deo.
 - Kutch Rebellion (**1819**) in Gujarat led by **Rao Bharamal**